Milind220/Milind220/README.md

 Hi, I’m Milind

-I’m interested in robots, programming, space, tech startups, and making the world a better place!
-I’m currently learning embedded software, building an app with Flutter, and maintaining Ozone - The easiest way to get air quality data with Python code.
+I’m interested in robots, software, electronics, space, tech startups, and making the world a better place!
+I’m currently building a wireless charging system for a robot, and writing mostly embedded software.
+Also the maintainer of [Ozon3](https://github.com/Ozon3Org/Ozon3) - The easiest way to get air quality data with Python code.

 I’m looking to collaborate on robotics projects - quadrupeds, bipeds, drones - I love em all